zeroknowledgediscovery/zedwiki/notes/autism gene.md

 + CYP2D6 allele frequency in European Caucasians, Asians, Africans and their descendants https://pubmed.ncbi.nlm.nih.gov/11972444/
 European Caucasians and their descendants, the functional group of alleles are predominant, with a frequency of 71%.
 Non-functional alleles represent 26% of the variability, mainly CYP2D6*4.
 In Asians and their close descendants, functional alleles represent only ~ 50% of the frequency of CYP2D6 alleles.
 Asians and Pacific Islanders have a high frequency (median = 41%) of a reduced function allele, CYP2D6*10, contributing to the population shift to the right of metabolic rates indicating slower metabolism.

+The above observations would indicate if our hypothesis is correct that ASD prevalence will be lower in africans, african americans and asians compared to caucasians, which is correct

 # Pharmacogenomics of CYP2D6